nickyhajal/world-domination-summit/_content/connect.md

 #### Refund / exchange policy (please read!):

-_All WDS Connect tickets are non-refundable and non-transferable._
+_All WDS Connect tickets are non-refundable and non-transferable.
+Each ticket is assigned to a unique name and user profile._